For decades, it was a well-known eyesore with a little-known history. Today, it is a symbol of the city's rebirth.

-Foreclosure proceedings began in March 1928 on the Eddystone and the Royal Palms.
+Foreclosure proceedings began in March 1928 on the Eddystone and the Royal Palm.
 He lost the Eddystone that year to the Security Trust Co., which quickly flipped the Eddystone to David P. Katz.
-Katz made his fortune off Detroit real estate and hotels, including Tuller's Park Avenue and the Hotel Fort Wayne in Detroit and another in Miami Beach, Fla.
+Katz made his fortune off Detroit real estate and hotels, including Tuller's Park Avenue Hotel and the Hotel Fort Wayne in Detroit and another in Miami Beach, Fla.

 Katz would own the Eddystone for nearly four decades, until a $2 million fraud scheme that was discovered in 1966 sank his businesses.